Officer of the Month

 The Danville Police Department implemented an Officer of the Month program in 2018.
 Each month, Chief Scott Booth asks supervisors assigned to the Operations Division to select an officer that has gone “above and beyond” in the performance of his or her duties and write up a brief synopsis detailing those efforts.
 The members of the command staff then meet, review the submissions, and make a selection.
 The same process is also followed for the Services Division, and an officer assigned to a unit other than Operations is selected as well.

-Please join me in congratulating our officers of the month for June 2019!
+Please join me in congratulating our supervisor of the quarter for the 4th Quarter of 2019!

 Scott C. Booth